-A Proposal Review Committee ("Committee") will be appointed by SCDOT to review the Proposals.
-The Committee members will be comprised of SCDOT employees.
-In addition, SCDOT will assemble a group of resource members having expertise in the various disciplines required by the Project, including FHWA.
+An Evaluation Committee ("Committee") will be appointed by SCDOT to review the Proposals.
+The committee members will be comprised of SCDOT employees.
+In addition, SCDOT will assemble a group of resource members having expertise in the various disciplines required by the Project including FHWA.

-B. Proposal Review
+5.2 Proposal Review

-The Committee will review the Technical Proposals and determine whether each Proposal is responsive based on the Proposal Development criteria in Section 4.
-Responsive Proposals will be accepted by the Committee for advancement to the Bid Opening.
-Proposers that submit a non-responsive proposal will be sent a letter with a detailed explanation as to the reasons for determining non-responsiveness. nonresponsive unopened Cost Proposal(s) will be retained by SCDOT until either contract execution or RFP cancelation and then returned to the nonresponsive Proposer(s).
-All original copies of the nonresponsive Technical Proposal(s) will be retained by SCDOT.
-Reasons for determining a proposal to be non-responsive may result from, but are not limited to, the following: failure to provide all information requested in the proposal, failure to conform to the material requirements of the RFP, conflict of interests, conditional proposals, failure to provide complete and honest information, failure to complete the Cost Proposal Bid Form correctly, or failure to submit the EEO certification.
-Proposals which impose conditions that modify material requirements of the RFP may be rejected as non-responsive.
+The Committee will review the Technical Proposals and determine responsiveness based on the Proposal Development criteria in Section 4.
+Cost Proposals will be accepted from those Proposers deemed to have responsive Technical Proposals.
+Proposers that submit a non-responsive Technical Proposal will be sent a letter with a detailed explanation as to the reasons for determining non-responsiveness.
+All original copies of the non-responsive Technical Proposal(s) will be retained by SCDOT.
+Reasons for determining a Technical and/or Cost Proposal to be non-responsive may result from, but are not limited to, the following: failure to provide all information requested in the Proposal, failure to conform to the material requirements of the RFP, conflict of interests, conditional Proposals, failure to provide complete and honest information, or failure to complete the Cost Proposal Bid Form correctly.
+Technical and/or Cost Proposals which impose conditions that modify material requirements of the RFP may be rejected as non-responsive.
 Proposers will not be given an opportunity to correct any material nonconformity.
 Any deficiency resulting from a minor informality may be clarified or waived at the sole discretion of the SCDOT.